killianmuldoon/cluster-api/docs/book/src/tasks/experimental-features/runtime-sdk/implement-topology-mutation-hook.md

 ## Guidelines

 For general Runtime Extension developer guidelines please refer to the guidelines in [Implementing Runtime Extensions](implement-extensions.md#guidelines).
-This section outlines considerations specific to Topology Mutation hooks:
+This section outlines considerations specific to Topology Mutation hooks.

 ### Patch extension guidelines
 * **Input validation**: An External Patch Extension must always validate its input, i.e. it must validate that